Kevin Young, author portrait

 Kevin Young

-KEVIN YOUNG is the author of sixteen books of poetry and prose.
-He is the poetry editor of The New Yorker, where he hosts the Poetry Podcast, and is the editor of ten other anthologies, including African American Poetry: 250 Years of Struggle & Song.
+KEVIN YOUNG is the author of sixteen books of poetry and prose, including his most recent, Night Watch.
+He is the poetry editor of The New Yorker, where he hosts the Poetry Podcast, and the editor of eleven volumes, including A Century of Poetry in the New Yorker, 1925-2025 and the acclaimed anthology African American Poetry: 250 Years of Struggle & Song.
+He currently serves as the Global Distinguished Professor at New York University.

 Stones